KenFletcherGO/Project-2-T33M-3/README.md

         -Both of our codes work seperately.
 Right now they are able to "run" at the same time, but have issues navigating pages and displaying content properly.
 Have tested: My code continues to be able to transfer files between the two devices.
 Nadine's code on the server side continues to recognize when a user has logged in.

         LARGE PROBLEM: Currently my program does not care whoever is logged in.
 Also, there is information hardcoded in, need to look at Nadine's code closer.

+# 11/14:  -Successfully merged Nadine and my code.
+        -Made variable names more descriptive.

+        -Added nadine's request to make folder when user registers for the first time.